 Modern veterinary medicine is proving that preventative care is the surest way to keep pets healthy for a lifetime.
 At South Putnam Animal Hospital, we deliver a complete list of preventative wellness services that prepares your pet for a long, happy, and healthy life.
 These services include:

 Keeping up with routine wellness visits, vaccines, and parasite control are just a few ways to protect your pet from preventable, life-threatening conditions.
 This is especially important for pets because they can't tell us how they feel!
-That's what our experienced clinical team is here for.
+Fortunately, our patients benefit from the advanced skills of a Board Certified Practitioner in Canine and Feline Practice on staff.
+This means that your pets will receive evidence-based medicine and thorough medical care to keep them healthy longer and spot potential issues earlier.

 Regular wellness exams are key in providing your pet with the preventative care he or she needs.
 At South Putnam Animal Hospital, we recommend annual or semi-annual wellness exams depending on your pet's age and overall health status.